vene/vene.github.io/content/blog/mirror.md

 $\psi = \nabla\Psi$ which is invertible.
-Solving for the mirror descent update yields a so-called Bregman projection,[ref]Not technically a projection, since iterating it twice need not give the same result, but the term emphasizes the parallel to the euclidean case.[/ref]
+Solving for the mirror descent update yields a so-called Bregman projection,[ref]Not technically a projection, since iterating it twice need not give the same result, but the term emphasizes the parallel to the Euclidean case.[/ref]

 $$
 \begin{aligned}